Our priority is the safety of our community. All programs at Lighthouse Labs are available remotely. Learn more.

 How does Career Services at Lighthouse Labs work?

-At Lighthouse Labs our guiding belief is that over 80% of training will be learned on the job, and the first year of working as a software developer can be seen as paid high-intensity training.
-Our dedicated Career Services team is here to guide our students into their new roles.
+At Lighthouse Labs our guiding belief is that over 80% of training will be learned on the job, and the first year of working as a developer, data analyst or cybersecurity professional can be seen as paid high-intensity training.
+Our dedicated Career Services team is here to connect our students with their new roles.
 They work with all students to identify their career goals, and help them jump from classroom into the real world ASAP to continue honing their skills.

 How does Career Services work for International students?

-Our Career Services team will speak to you about your individual situation and come up with a plan on how we can best support your job hunt, be it in Canada or elsewhere.
-If you are unable to work in Canada, we are not able to directly connect you with employers, but we are still happy to support you through resume workshops, technical interviewing coaching, and networking tips.
+Our Career Services team will discuss your individual situation and create a plan to support your job search, whether in Canada or abroad.
+If you are not legally eligible to work in Canada, we cannot directly connect you with employers, but we can assist with resume workshops, technical interview coaching, and networking strategies to help you navigate the job market.

 I need a Developer!
 Can I hire a Lighthouse Labs graduate?

 Absolutely!
 Our Career Services team will work with you to find the perfect fit your organization's needs.
-Our grads are sought-after, challenge hungry developers.
+Our grads are sought-after, highly-adaptable tech professionals.
 A combination of our rigorous admissions process, tests and mentorship, guarantees our graduates are setup for success and are eager to contribute to your team from day one.

-100% of our focus is on producing high quality Junior Devs who teach themselves new skills and think like software developers.
+100% of our focus is on producing high quality junior web developement, data and cybersecurity professionals who can continously learn.
 Visit our Employers Page or get in touch for more information!

 Who has hired Lighthouse Labs graduates?